dbgroup-nagoya-u/cpp-utility/design_doc/lock.md

 | `SIX` | `x` | | |
 | `X` | | | |

 In our implementation, we assume the following state transition of locks.
-Only one thread can get SIX/X locks and then upgrades/downgrades to X/SIX locks.
-Note that if any thread call `UpgradeToX` or `DowngradeToSIX` *without SIX/X locks*, it will corrupt an internal lock status.
+Only one thread can get SIX/X locks and then upgrade/downgrade to X/SIX locks.
+Note that if a thread calls `UpgradeToX` or `DowngradeToSIX` *without SIX/X locks*, it will corrupt an internal lock state.

 ```mermaid
 stateDiagram-v2